QACodeDev/cypress-mochawesome-report/README.md

 # Cypress E2E testing with mochawesome report

-This is a project which you can use to start your E2E testing with mochaawesome report
+This is a project which you can use to start your E2E testing with mochawesome report

-- Creation of beautiful mochawesome HTML report
 - Generating seperate json report for each test
 - Merging all json reports into single report
 - Generating HTML report from the merged json file